TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>put_buffer_factor</code>
 </td>
 <td>
-he number of blocks that will be buffered in-memory in Riak CS before it begins to slow down reading from the HTTP client
+The number of blocks that will be buffered in-memory in Riak CS before it begins to slow down reading from the HTTP client
 </td>
 <td>